Great Britain at the 2019 European Games

 Great Britain competed at the 2019 European Games, in Minsk, Belarus from 21 to 30 June 2019.
 It won 6 gold medals, 9 silver medals and 8 bronze medals, totalling 23 medals and placing 9th on the medals table.
 When it had previously competed at the 2015 European Games in Baku, Azerbaijan, it won 47 medals, including 18 golds.

 Before the Games

 Team GB announced the athletes selected to represent Great Britain on the 21 May 2019 adding the selection of archers on the 24 May.
-With swimming, Great Britain's most successful sport in 2015, removed from the Games program, and with the decision not to take part ion the Athletics competition, the team chosen was significantly smaller than that which made the journey to Baku in 2015.
+With swimming (Great Britain's most successful sport in 2015) being removed from the Games program and the decision not to take part in the athletics competition, the team chosen was significantly smaller than that which made the journey to Baku in 2015.